Tesla to cut 7% of workforce amid tough profit outlook

 Rival automakers such as General Motors and Volkswagen are introducing more electric models that are priced competitively, a dynamic made possible by their fleets of conventional autos, including sport utility vehicles and pickup trucks, which have wide profit margins.

 The job cuts announced Friday follow Tesla's move in June to trim its workforce by about nine percent.
-Musk described that round of belt-tightening as necessary to enhance profitability, a goal that he said was essential to demonstrate that environmentally friendly autos could be a viable business.
+Musk described that round of belt-tightening as necessary to enhance profitability, a goal that he said was essential to demonstrate that environmentally-friendly autos could be a viable business in terms of profit.

 In October, Tesla reported third-quarter profits of $312 million.

-In Friday's blog post, Musk said preliminary results indicated that fourth-quarter profits would be smaller than in the prior quarter and that the outlook was tougher still for the first quarter of 2019 as it delivers its first Model 3 sales in Asia and Europe at higher price points.
+In Friday's blog post, Musk said preliminary results indicate that fourth-quarter profits will be smaller than in the prior quarter and that the outlook was tougher still for the first quarter of 2019.

 Musk hopes for a "tiny profit" in the current quarter, something that will require "great difficulty, effort and some luck," he said.